TECHCRUNCH + CRUNCHBASE

 RESULTS

-In the initial launch of v1.O of the apps, we saw a 66% increase in page views, a 94% increase in visits and a 51% increase in unique visitors.
-The mobile apps made it possible for TechCrunch to more readily monetize their content with co-branded sponsorship.
+When the apps launched in their initial version, v1.O, we saw a 66% increase in page views, a 94% increase in visits, and a 51% increase in unique visitors.
+The mobile apps enabled TechCrunch to more readily monetize its content with co-branded sponsorship.

-When adding new features and tweaking current ones, the original design framework was preserved to keep TechCrunch an optimized reading experience.
-Many users expressed their preference for the mobile experience over the desktop specific website.
+The original design framework was preserved to keep TechCrunch an optimized reading experience when adding new features and tweaking current ones.
+Many users expressed their preference for the mobile experience over the desktop-specific website.

-We continued to give users in-app access to CrunchBase, allowing them to learn the back story of the persons, companies, and technology about which they were reading.
-I continued to fight to keep the prodigious white space in article views and leave the advertising out of the article views.
+We continued to give users in-app access to CrunchBase, allowing them to learn the back story of the people, companies, and technology they were reading about.
+I continued to fight to keep the prodigious white space in article views and find a balance between advertising and content.

 We continued to make more tweaks during the time I worked on TechCrunch.
-Based on available data during that time we saw an uptick over the original numbers.
-We saw an additional 52% increase in page views, a 70% increase in visits and a 66% increase in unique visitors over the course of a year.*
+We saw an uptick over the original numbers based on available data during that time.
+We saw an additional 52% increase in page views, a 70% increase in visits, and a 66% increase in unique visitors over a year.*

-Our readership was increasingly mobile and the data confirmed this was the right platform for TechCrunch's expansion.
+Our readership was increasingly mobile, and the data confirmed that this was the right platform for TechCrunch's expansion.

 *Numbers only cover TechCrunch iOS and Android.
 Does not include mobile web properties or brands.